Chia Plotting Overview

 Gigahorse

-• Has CPU and CUDA (GPU) options
+• Has CPU and GPU (Nvidia) options

-• Supports compressed plots (at highest available levels)
+• Supports compressed plots.

 • Lower VRAM & RAM requirements than Bladebit for GPU plotting